Origin | Posterior surface of tibia Posterior surface of fibula Posterior interosseous membrane |

 Location & Overview

 The tibialis posterior muscle is the deepest muscle in the posterior compartment of the lower leg.
 The other deep muscles in the posterior compartment of the lower leg are: the flexor digitorum longus, the flexor hallucis longus and the popliteus.
-The tibialis posterior is not able to be palpated as it is covered by the large superficial muscles of the lower leg; the gastrocnemius and soleus [1] [2] [3].
+The tibialis posterior is not able to be palpated as it is covered by the large superficial muscles of the lower leg which are the gastrocnemius and soleus [1] [2] [3].

 Origin & Insertion